What are the filing fees for Kentucky LLCs?

 Here's the complete breakdown of what you'll pay, how long each method takes, and your online options:

-The $40 base fee stays the same whether you file online or by mail, and the only difference is timing.
-Online filings typically process within one business day, while mailed paperwork can take about a week, including mail transit time.
+The $40 base fee, confirmed on the Kentucky SOS fee schedule, stays the same whether you file online or by mail.
+The only difference is timing.
+Online filings typically process within one business day, while mailed paperwork can take about a week including mail transit time.
+These processing estimates should be verified directly with the Secretary of State's office, as formal turnaround commitments are not published online.

 How do Kentucky's LLC fees compare to other states?